Marginal improvement in health condition of actor Soumitra Chatterjee | Health

 Marginal improvement in health condition of actor Soumitra Chatterjee

 "He is better than what his condition was yesterday, but the actor is still in ITU.
-Chatterjee is not on oxygen support," the official said.
-He said the medical board formed to monitor the treatment of the 85-year-old actor will decide whether to conduct a second plasma therapy depending on the situation.
+Chatterjee is not on oxygen support.
+He continues to be drowsy and in a confused, restless state, and is in acute confusional stage which is progressive in nature," the official said.
+The thespian also had slight fever in the evening, he said.

-Chatterjee had to be shifted to the ITU after he experienced restlessness and was in an "acute confusional stage" on Friday.
-He was admitted to hospital on Tuesday after he tested positive for COVID-19.
+He was admitted to hospital on Tuesday after he tested positive for COVID-19..

 - READ MORE ON: